Game Journalism Business Basics

 What is the average salary for a video game journalist?

-When you take out all of the variables and just look at raw pay, the average yearly salary for a video game journalist in the US is right around $51,000.
-Adjusting for currencies, that number stays about the same in other countries such as the UK, Australia, or around Europe.
-This is a relatively high salary when compared to other jobs in the media industry, though it obviously leaves some room for improvement.
+When you take out all of the variables and just look at raw pay, the average yearly salary for a video game journalist in the US is around $51,000.
+Adjusting for currencies, that number stays about the same in other countries such as the UK, Australia, and throughout Europe.
+This is a relatively high salary when compared to other jobs in the media industry, but rather low when compared to other jobs in games.

 Of course, for freelance game journalists this number varies wildly.
 One informal survey pegged about a third of journalists making between zero and $20k per year, with a quarter sitting somewhere between $20-40k.
 Only about a fifth of the surveyed game writers made $40-60k, and roughly the same fraction made $65k and up.